 Yes.
-Our firm can determine which counties are proper to bring the lawsuit and decide which would be best for our clients.
-Our Michael P. Fleming is Board Certified – a distinguished mark of excellence in the Texas legal community.
+Our wrongful death law firm can determine which counties are proper to bring the wrongful death lawsuit and decide which would be best for our clients.
 We can handle wrongful death cases in any county in Texas.

-A lawsuit for a wrongful death in Texas, including Houston, can be brought in any county where a defendant resides, or the principle office of a defendant company, or where the cause of action arose – such as the location of a car accident.
+A lawsuit for wrongful death in Texas, including Houston, can be brought in any county where a defendant resides, the principal office of a defendant company, or where the cause of action arose – such as the location of a car or pedestrian accident.

-Generally, a cause of action arises where the accident, injury or death takes place.
-So if somebody is killed in Houston due to the negligence of another person or company, the lawsuit can be brought in the courts of Harris County or the county where the defendant lives.
+Generally, a cause of action arises when an accident, injury, or death takes place.
+So if somebody is killed in Houston due to the negligence of another person or company, the lawsuit can be brought to the courts of Harris County or the county where the defendant lives.

 When a loved one is killed, it is natural to feel guilty about seeking legal advice or even thinking about filing a lawsuit over the death.
 However, sometimes it is important to act as soon as possible.
 It is the right thing to do.

-Our attorneys understand the grief you and your loved ones are experiencing.
+Our Houston wrongful death attorneys understand the grief you and your loved ones are experiencing.
 We have helped many individuals and families through these types of situations, and we offer compassionate representation that is both effective and respectful of your family’s situation.

 Proving negligence and suing for damages in a wrongful death case often requires immediate action on behalf of the victim and his or her family.
 Whenever there is a major accident resulting in the death of an individual, the insurance company for the negligent party immediately begins its defense case hoping that the family members will wait too long and hurt their chance to prove their right to compensation.

-Working hard immediately to protect the rights of the spouse and children is important to us and sometimes it is necessary to take actions on a case right away.
+Working hard immediately to protect the rights of the spouse and children is important to our wrongful death lawyers in Houston and sometimes it is necessary to take action on a case right away.